mr-robot-007/attendence_system/README.md

 **Note***
 1. Upload only clear image (with clear background) of the student and image should should not contain more than 1 face.
+2. Image should be in .png format and less than 1MB in size.
+3. To convert images from jpg/jpeg to png you can use - https://cloudconvert.com/
-2. while adding or updating student details , make sure image files are in .png or .jpg format only
+4. while adding or updating student details , make sure image files are in .png or .jpg format only
-3. while Searching attendence with Date - add date in [YYYY-MM-DD] format.
+5. while Searching attendence with Date - add date in [YYYY-MM-DD] format.
-4. While taking attendance - to save attendance or close camera window press 's' on the keyboard.
+6. While taking attendance - to save attendance or close camera window press 's' on the keyboard.